 Proxima Centauri hosts the nearest planetary system to Earth.
-Three exoplanets have been confirmed to be orbiting the star.
+Three exoplanets have been detected orbiting the star to date.
+Two are confirmed and one is disputed.
 Proxima Centauri b, an Earth-sized planet discovered in 2016, orbits in the star’s habitable zone.
-Two other planets, designated Proxima Centauri c and d, were confirmed in 2020 and 2022.

 Star system